laro/Cilia/2 Standard Lib/6 Stream, File & Network IO.md

         - Blocks until (at least) the `minimum` number of bytes are read (may return immediately with an empty array when `minimum` is `0`).
         - `in.read(minimum..maximum) -> Byte[]`
     - `in.readAll() -> Byte[]` reads everything until the end of the stream.
+        - With pipes/sockets, it blocks until the pipe/socket is closed.
     - `in.readInto(Span<Byte> buffer, Int minimum = 1)` reads into the given buffer.
         - Blocks until (at least) the `minimum` number of bytes are read (may return immediately with an empty array when `minimum` is `0`).
         - Throws an exception if end of file reached (or pipe/socket closed) before `minimum` bytes are read.